 It was musky but not as stinky as you would enter a chicken house.
 The goats have a relatively cleaner, less stinky, well defined, round pellet poop (that doesn’t splat itself upon hitting the ground– gross).
-And in the goat house, the ground is more than 10 feet below.
+And the goat house stands on high stilts that stands more than 10 feet above the ground.

 The goat house in Malagos Garden is exceptional.
 Starting with its as-big-as-a-cow-goats to their well-lit, well-arranged barracks that house these well-groomed, hallow-horned mammals, the goat house is an adventure unto itself.
 I saw one, with his horns arched backward, confident like Pan with a beard that will make any devil-worshiper dance naked even in daylight…except this one is not stroking his beard and its pipe is nowhere to be found.
 Hmm, why i imagine the devil pan has a habit of stroking his goatee (no pun intended) as a sign of smugness, I do not know.

 As part of the Davao Bloggers Tour, sponsored by Department of Tourism Davao and Smart Communications,

 devil worship was not part of the itinerary we visited Malagos Garden in Calinan.
 The goat house is part of the Eco park of Malagos garden, who were our sponsor for lunch that day.